Read more about

-Angola is located in the southern portion of the African continent on the coast of the Atlantic Ocean.
+Angola is a country in Southern Africa on the coast of the Atlantic Ocean.
 The nation has a long and storied history that includes its former status as a colony of the European nation of Portugal.
 After gaining its independence in 1975, the African country has endured many periods of violence and political unrest including the ravages suffered during the Angolan Civil War from 1975 to 2002.
 Despite having an abundance of natural resources such as oil and diamonds the World Fact Book notes that most of Angola’s population experiences a low standard of living.
 The country also has one of the worst life expediencies in the world with especially high rates of infant death.
 Here is an overview of the top causes of death in Angola according to the Center for Disease Control.

 The Vital Statistics Of The Population Of Angola